jromie0924/game-of-life/README.md

 # John Conway's Game of Life
 I find this simulation to be fascinating; when I first heard about it, I immediately wanted to go implement it in CUDA, so here it is.
-More info here: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life
+More info here: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life - also heavily referenced in this video: https://www.youtube.com/watch?v=HeQX2HjkcNo&t=221s

 The configurations in serial and parallel run nicely both single-threaded on a CPU and in parallel on a GPU.
 It outputs frame processing time at the bottom screen; you'll see how much better the graphics card performs.